adyxax/www/content/blog/miscellaneous/wireguard-routing.md

 ## Routing tables

-With this setup if Dalinar was a Linux, its routing table would looks like this with `ip -4 r`:
+With this setup if Dalinar was a Linux, its routing table would look like this with `ip -4 r`:
 ```
 10.1.2.2 dev wg0 scope link
 192.168.1.0/24 dev eth0 proto kernel scope link src 192.168.1.10 metric 600